odedstein/fs-2024-csci-599-exercise-6/README.md

 You can implement this function using your implementation of `decimate` by specifying the right `cost_and_placement`, `stopping_condition`, `pre_collapse`, and `post_collapse` functions.

+### But what if I don't want to use `decimate`?

+If you do not want to use the skeleton provided by `decimate` for creating a general greedy edge collapse decimation method, you do not have to.
+You can roll your own, or just write specialized versions of `shortest_edge_collapse` and `qslim` only.
+You will only be graded on whether `shortest_edge_collapse` and `qslim` work correctly.

 ### Hint